 1 2 3 | let engineStatus:"Active"; |

-Defining a variable type as string literal does not initialize its value.
+Defining a variable type as a string literal does not initialize its value.
 The TypeScript initializes the variable as Undefined

 .